LHCGreg/animerecs/new/AnimeRecs.RecService/readme.txt

 ﻿The AnimeRecs.RecService protocol is a TCP protocol.
-The client connects to the server, then sends a JSON Operation object, then closes the send half of the connection.
+The client connects to the server, then sends a UTF-8 encoded JSON Operation object, then closes the send half of the connection.
 An Operation object is:

 {
 	OpName: "string",